xzoert/graphene/README.md

 ## Freezing and unfreezing

-Graphene can work in two modes: frozen and unfrozen.
+Graphene can work in two modes: *frozen* and *unfrozen*.
 The first one is good for production, while the second is very handy during development.
 It will allow you to create types and properties as you name them in your code.
 Graphene will try to infer some information from how you are using them and create the definition files in a directory called *definitions* inside the classpath you provided (in our case the *model* directory).

-You should periodically have a look at those files, modify them if you want to and eventually freeze some property or the entire definition file, so they will not be touched even if Graphene is in unfrozen mode.
+You should periodically have a look at those files, modify them if you want to, throw away useless stuff and eventually freeze some property or the entire definition file when you're happy with it, so they will not be touched anymore even if Graphene is in *unfrozen* mode.

 Since we have nothing in the database, nor have we written any definition file, let's start unfreezing Graphene: